AaltoSciComp/python-for-scicomp/content/cython.rst

 of C. Cython also makes it easy to interact with external C/C++ code.

-The Cython compiler processes code written in Python, or more commonly the Cython extension of Python language, turns it into valid C-code which is then compiled into a Python extension module using a C compiler (GCC, Clang, MSVC, ...).
-The Cython programming language is a a superset of Python that adds C-like static type declarations and other features that make it possible to generate efficient machine code.
+The Cython compiler processes code written in Python, or more commonly the Cython extension of Python language, and turns it into valid C-code which is then compiled into a Python extension module using a C compiler (GCC, Clang, MSVC, ...).
+The Cython programming language is a superset of Python that adds C-like static type declarations and other features that make it possible to generate efficient machine code.

 .. callout::